 Did you make a mistake on your income tax return?
 Don’t sweat it – it happens.
 Whether you forgot about a tax deduction or credit or you need to include additional sources of income, you can fix those errors by filing an amended tax return.
 You’ll do this by completing IRS Form 1040X.
-Here’s our guide to understanding and filling out that tax form.
+A financial advisor can also help you avoid mistakes and optimize your tax strategy for your financial goals.
+Here’s our guide to understanding and filling out the form.

 Check out our federal income tax calculator.